Joe Burrow Player Prop Bets for NFL Week 13 | Cincinnati vs. Los Angeles 12/5/2021

 Season Stats

-- He has added 63 rushing yards on 25 carries (plus one touchdown), averaging 5.7 yards per game.
+- He's also contributed in the ground game, with 63 rushing yards (5.7 ypg) on 25 carries with one rushing touchdown.

 - Click over to SISportsbook and find the latest player props and odds for Burrow's matchup with the Chargers.